 The E4 Award23 August 2017

 A pre-selection committee will evaluate these applications and choose a subset of the nominees to write review articles.
-These reviews need not cover an entire research area, and in fact can be concise summaries (< 5000 words) of particularly novel areas of research in spatial or temporal ecology.
+These reviews do not need to cover an entire research area, and in fact can be concise summaries (< 5000 words) of particularly novel areas of research in spatial or temporal ecology.

 The pre-selection selection committee will review these full submissions from the finalists and send the submissions out for peer review.